nbarnes22/bluegreen_demo/eks-instrumentation/README.md

 2. You will need to enter the ELASTICSEARCH_HOST, ELASTICSEARCH_PASSWORD,
 and the ELASTIC_CLOUD_ID for the Elastic.co cloud deployment
 3. $ kubectl apply -f metricbeat-kubernetes-8.3.1.yaml
-4. Verify with "k get pods -n kube-system"
+4. Verify with "kubectl get pods -n kube-system"

 # Install Filebeat
 1. Modify filebeat-kubernetes-8.3.1.yaml for env section.
-2. $ Kubectl apply -f filebeat-kubernetes-8.3.1.yaml
+2. $ kubectl apply -f filebeat-kubernetes-8.3.1.yaml

 # Install Heartbeat
 1. Modify heartbeat-kubernetes-8.3.1.yaml for env section.